EMerloProjects/camGenerator/README.md

 Hence it is here just to serve myself as a personal python cheat sheet as to not re-invent the wheel every single time I have to write code.

 Please forgive the occasional swear words and venetian dialect written in the code.
-Swearing is a cultural fenomenon in my country and serves as a cathartic experience in order to relax oneself durin difficult times.
+Swearing is a cultural fenomenon in my country and serves as a cathartic experience in order to relax oneself during difficult times.
 Omitting those words would have taken me too much time at the risk of breaking the code itself.

 © 2024 Merlo Edoardo.
 Licensed under the MIT License.